Energy vs mood tracking in autism - why energy matters more than mood

 What happens when I only track mood instead of energy?
 I become unaware of why I feel drained most of the time.
 Why executive dysfunction kicks in and I literally can't get out of bed and do chores despite being eager to.

-Energy tracking provides clarity on these subtle drains.
-Gives me more spoons for things I actually want to do.
+Energy tracking gives me provides clarity on these subtle drains.
+Gives me more energy for things I actually want to do.

 Why Spoons Tracks Energy, Not Mood